Riding shotgun: Tombstone, Arizona Territory

 On the evening of March 15, 1881, a Kinnear & Company stagecoach carrying US$26,000 in silver bullion was en route from the boom town of Tombstone, Arizona Territory to Benson, Arizona, the nearest freight terminal.
 Bob Paul, who had run for Pima County Sheriff and was contesting the election he lost due to ballot-stuffing, was temporarily working once again as the Wells Fargo shotgun messenger.
 He had taken the reins and driver's seat in Contention City because the usual driver, a well-known and popular man named Eli "Budd" Philpot, was ill.
 Philpot was riding shotgun.

 Near Drew's Station, just outside Contention City, a man stepped into the road and commanded them to "Hold!"
 Three cowboys attempted to rob the stage.
 Paul, in the driver's seat, fired his shotgun and emptied his revolver at the robbers, wounding a cowboy later identified as Bill Leonard in the groin.
 Philpot, riding shotgun, and passenger Peter Roerig, riding in the rear dickey seat, were both shot and killed.
 The horses spooked and Paul wasn't able to bring the stage under control for almost a mile, leaving the robbers with nothing.
 Paul, who normally rode shotgun, later said he thought the first shot killing Philpot had been meant for him.

-When Wyatt Earp first arrived in Tombstone in December 1879, he initially took a job as a stagecoach shotgun messenger for Wells Fargo, guarding shipments of silver bullion.
+When Wyatt Earp first arrived in Tombstone in December 1879, he took a job as a stagecoach shotgun messenger for Wells Fargo, guarding shipments of silver bullion.
 When Earp was appointed Pima County Deputy Sheriff on July 27, 1881, his brother Morgan Earp took over his job.